mariuszkuswik/Nauka/Linux/RHCSA_notatki_krotkie.md

 ## Domyślne ustawienia hasła dla nowotworzonych użytkowników!
 ### TODO - opisać dokładniej login.defs
-- ```/etc/login.defs``` - file defines the site-specific configuration for this suite.
-    - ```PASS_MAX_DAYS``` : Maximum number of days a password may be used.
-If the password is older than this, a password change will be forced.
-    - ```PASS_MIN_DAYS``` : Minimum number of days allowed between password changes.
-Any password changes attempted sooner than this will be rejected
-    - ```PASS_WARN_AGE``` : Number of days warning given before a password expires.
-A zero means warning is given only upon the day of expiration, a negative value means no warning is given.
-If not specified, no warning will be provided.

 1. Zmiana wartości w pliku ```/etc/login.defs```
 ```